satoqz/dhbw.typ/template.typ

     supervisor: none,
   ),

+  // Path to your references/bibliography file (both YAML and BibTeX work)
+  references: "bibliography.yml",
+  // Include a confidentiality clause.
+Your work probably does not require it.
+  confidentiality-clause: false,
   // Your abstract.
   abstract: [Nett hier.
 Aber waren Sie schon mal in Baden-Württemberg?],
   // The chapters of your thesis.
 Takes an array of values of type `content`.
   chapters: (),
   // You could put an appendix here, otherwise just leave it empty. body,
 ) = {